factorhouse/cronut/README.md

 4. Latest version of Quartz
 5. Tagged literals to shortcut common use-cases (#cronut/cron, #cronut/interval)
 6. Easily extensible for further triggers / tagged literals
+7. Zero dependencies other than Clojure, Quartz, and Integrant.

 # Usage